-Dr. Monica Sullivan serves as the Assistant Director and Second Year Coordinator and the Director of Behavioral Science for St. Elizabeth Family Medicine Residency.
+Dr. Monica Sullivan serves as the Assistant Director and First Year Coordinator and the Director of Behavioral Science for St. Elizabeth Family Medicine Residency.
 She is a graduate of Kent State University where she earned her bachelor of arts in Psychology and Pre-Med.
 She completed her medical degree at the University of Cincinnati, College of Medicine and came to St. Elizabeth Family Medicine Residency to complete her training.
 While there, she found her “perfect fit” and completed the St. Elizabeth Obstetrics Fellowship and transitioned to full time faculty starting in July of 2011.

 One of Dr. Sullivan’s favorite quotes comes from Hippocrates: “Wherever the art of Medicine is loved, there is also a love of Humanity.”
 She loves every aspect of her job; from bringing a newborn into the world and sharing tears of joy; to sitting at the bedside of a terminal patient holding their hand as they complete their journey of life.
 She considers it an honor to share these types of practice experiences with our residents, helping them to develop and sharpen their skills as they progress from first to third year.